highcharts/highcharts/docs/datagrid/columns.md

 ## Including columns in Datagrid
 By default, all columns from the DataTable are imported into the DataGrid in the order they are declared.
-This can be modified using the following options:
+This can be modified using one of the following options:

 - [`settings.columns.included`](https://api.highcharts.com/dashboards/#interfaces/DataGrid_Options.ColumnsSettings#included): An array of column IDs specifying which columns from DataTable to display and in what order.
 If `undefined`, all columns are shown in their original order.